Godot04/so_long/README.md

 ## 🎮 Game Concept

-### Story
+### Gameplay

-You're a cow on a farm trying to collect all the flowers before escaping to the barn!
+You're a cow on a farm trying to collect all the flowers before entering to the barn!
 Navigate through the map, avoid the mountains (walls), collect every flower, and find your way to the barn's exit.

 ### Objective